 - Lemon grass

 When it comes to using these scents to repel bugs, there are different methods of utilizing them.
-Certain plants like basil, lavender, lemon grass, and rosemary can be planted around your home and garden to keep invaders away.
+You can plant certain aromatic herbs and plants, such as basil, lavender, lemongrass, and rosemary around your home and garden to keep invaders away.
 Other scents like garlic, peppermint, and cayenne pepper can be mixed with water and sprayed around the home.

 Keeping ants, insects, and other bugs away from and out of your home can be a real hassle without the right tools.
 Luckily, vinegar mixed with water is a great solution to this issue.
 Everyone has vinegar on hand, and mixing it with water can be a great way to help keep your home pest-free.
 Vinegar is nontoxic, organic, affordable, and easy to use.
 It is the perfect way to repel those pests and keep your home clean.
-Just make sure you keep your home clean and make sure your food is safely stored.
+Just make sure you keep your home clean and that you safely store your food.

 So stop being frustrated and start spraying.